dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

   available via the URL `foo.org`.

 - `obsrepositories:/`: special path only available for builds using the Open Build Service.
-The configured repositories of the project to which the KIWI image belongs to will be included inside the final appliance.
+The repositories configured for the OBS project in which the KIWI image resides will be available inside the appliance.
+This allows you to configure the repositories of your image from OBS itself and not having to modify the image description.

 - `dir:///path/to/directory` or `file:///path/to/file`: an absolute path to
   a local directory or file available on the host building the appliance.

-- `iso:///path/to/image.iso`: the specified ISO image will be mounted during the build of the KIWI image and the repository configured to point to the mounted ISO.
+- `iso:///path/to/image.iso`: the specified ISO image will be mounted during the build of the KIWI image and a repository will be created pointing to the mounted ISO.

 .. _xml-description-adding-and-removing-packages: